haltode/zds-prog/README.md

-# zds-defis
+# Zeste de Savoir

-Monthly programming challenge from a french forum : https://zestedesavoir.com/

-Link to the challenges : <https://zestedesavoir.com/forums/sujet/3813/les-defis-de-clem/?page=1>
+This repository contains multiple projects and source codes about a french forum : <https://zestedesavoir.com>.
+This includes monthly challenges, but also different types of workshops on various subjects.